Sassafrass6/XtraCrysPy/README.md

 # CrysPy
-A crystallographic visualizer for Python, made to read and display information Quantum Espresso inputfiles
+A crystallographic visualizer for Python, made to read and display information from Quantum Espresso inputfiles